emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 _i_ -- a Lambda function <br>
 _ii_ -- an S3 bucket to contain a terraform state file <br> _iii_ -- an S3 ingestion bucket containing file1.csv under the key new_data/file1.csv<br>
-_iv_ -- an S3 bucket to contain a lambda handler and its associated modules (actually just the library obf_lib) in zipped form.  <br>
-_v_ -- the Lambda function that will run the lambda handler (found in module requirements-test/lambda_handler.py).
+_iv_ -- an S3 bucket to contain the zipped form of a lambda handler and library obf_lib.  <br> _v_ -- the Lambda function that will run the lambda handler (found in module requirements_test/lambda_handler.py).
 When running, the lambda handler calls function obfuscate() of library obf_lib, allowing this project to determine the run time of the library.
 The idea is that if the lambda handler shows a run time of less than 1 minute, the library obf_lib by itself would have a run time of less than 1 minute.
 The lambda handler also prints a randomly selected row of the bytestream output of function obfuscate() of library obf_lib.  <br>
  <br>

  ## Step 4
  Log in to AWS in the AWS console.
 Navigate to the Lambda service and manually trigger a test run of the lambda function.
-Then read the report the AWS service produces there.
-It will contain information about the duration of the lambda function.  <br>
+Then read the report the AWS Lambda service produces there.
+It will contain information about the duration of the lambda function and show a randomly selected row from the bytestream output of function obfuscate() of library obf_lib.  <br>